Out-Law Guide 7 min. read

 Key changes enacted in 2020 included:

-Japan broadened the industry sectors which are subject to prior notification in 2019, but has since narrowed this definition again.
+Japan broadened the industry sectors which are subject to prior notification in 2019, but has narrowed this definition again.
 Software businesses, information management services or internet use support services which are non-core businesses within a company group are excluded from the sectors subject to prior notification.
+However, in recent years, the manufacturing of pharmaceuticals for infections or highly controlled medical devices and metal mining regarding certain important mineral resources have been added to the sectors subject to prior notification.

 Partner, Miura & Partners